-Hearing plays a major whole in how we interact in the world around us.
+Hearing plays a major whole in how we interact with the world around us.
 Talking with friends and family, listening to music, and hearing oncoming traffic are just a few examples of how hearing is deeply integrated into our day-to-day living experiences.
-But, despite its importance, 1 in 4 Americans is already showing signs of hearing loss (1).
+But, despite its importance, 1 in 4 Americans is already showing signs of hearing loss¹.
 So you heard it here first (just maybe not as loud as you should have) — hearing loss is on the rise.

 As the prevalence of hearing loss continues to rise around the world, we need to find ways to integrate safe hearing practices into our regular living routines.
 Hearing loss is steadily climbing the list of chronic health conditions, and without intervention, hearing loss will become a health problem of global proportions.

 As our society becomes more advanced and modernized, the amount of noise that we are exposed to on a daily basis has increased.
 From densely packed cities with loud ambient noise to loud personalized headphones to blast your favourite song directly into your ears, we are exposed to a ton of loud sounds every single day.

 Sound volume is measured in a unit called the decibel.
 The lower the decibel level, the safer prolonged exposure to that noise is for the health of your ears.
 Some common examples of sounds and their decibel levels are⁵: